Ortus-Solutions/commandbox-cfconfig/readme.md

 This is very much a work in progess.
 Features yet to come include:

 * Diff settings between any two servers (or a server an a JSON file)
-* Better detection of the engine version by inspecting the files present so you don't have to give as many hints to the library
 * Listen to CommandBox server installs, and auto-migrate settings when a new engine is installed.
 * More complete support for all engines. (looking for community contributions for this since there's so much to support).
 * If you think of something else, please submit a ticket!